LBH-123-AI/Comfyui_Minimax_h3_latent_Upscaler/README.md

 ⚠️ This saves **time, not VRAM** — the refinement pass still runs at the target resolution, so peak memory is comparable to generating high-res directly.
 The win is purely speed.

-Two node variants are provided, both registered under the `video/MinimaxH3` category:
+Several node variants are provided, all registered under the `video/MinimaxH3` category:

+Three ways to choose the output size, all registered under `video/MinimaxH3`:

+**By scale factor** (the original nodes):
 - **Minimax H3 Latent Upscaler (2D)** — a 2D ResBlock backbone with Temporal 3D-Conv layers
   inserted for temporal consistency.
 Spatial (H×W) upscaling; the time dimension is preserved.
   Lightweight and fast.